boegel/easybuild-wiki/4th-easybuild-hackathon.md

  * the number of remote participants
  * at which times they are planning to participate

-We would like to schedule the conf calls such that the time at which they take place works well on both ends of the wire, i.e., taking into account **time zone differences**.
+We would like to schedule the conference calls such that the time at which they take place works well on both ends of the wire, i.e., taking into account **time zone differences**.

 #### Register your remote participation